How to Stop Pioneer Credit Recovery Debt Collection Phone Harassment

 Sharing Debt Information with Unauthorized Parties

-Potentially Ignoring Cease-and-Desist Requests
+Potentially Ignoring Cease Requests

 If you send a written request to cease communication, debt collectors must honor it under federal law.
-Once the request is received, they can only contact you for specific reasons, such as confirming receipt or notifying you of legal action.
+Once received, they can only contact you for specific reasons, such as confirming receipt or notifying you of legal action.

 If you believe such requests are being ignored, this may demonstrate potential non-compliance with federal laws.

-If you encounter these behaviors, consider taking immediate action to protect your rights.
-Document the incidents, consider filing a complaint with the Consumer Financial Protection Bureau (CFPB) or the Federal Trade Commission (FTC), and consult a legal professional for further assistance.
+If you encounter these behaviors, take immediate action to protect your rights.
+Document incidents, file a complaint with the Federal Trade Commission, and consult The Wood Law Firm at +1 844-638-1122 for legal assistance.

 Common Consumer Complaints About Pioneer Credit Recovery